 Jivak was the personal physician of Buddha and also cured the Nadi Vran of Buddha!
 He also worked with the great classic beauty Amrapali and ensured that she retained her youthful countenance and performed many amazing operations on her using only Marma points and surgical procedures!
 He also invented a cure for Filariasis.
 There are over 15000 handwritten manuscripts of Jivak’s expertise passed on by generations to their children and are still preserved in India even today.

-As an ancient sanskrit quote says
+As an ancient sanskrit quote says:

-A fool is worshipped at his home.
+A fool is worshiped at his home.

-A chief is worshipped in his town.
+A chief is worshiped in his town.

-A king is worshipped in his kigdom.
+A king is worshiped in his kingdom.

-A knowledgable person is worshipped everywhere
+A knowledgeable person is worshipped everywhere

 In the first video below Chanakya is lecturing about the duties of a teacher, he himself being a teacher, says that the duty of the teacher is to ensure that the students are aware of their social responsibilities.
 In times of an external threat to the nation, it is also the duty of the teacher to fight the aggression and invasion making complete use of his military, intelligence and organizational skills.
 He also says that the safety of the country has a higher priority than the administration, and if it is observed that the political administration of the country is moving against the national interests, then it becomes the duty of a teacher to rebel against the administration and to reinstate a new administration that truly cares for the country and the society.